kodo-yousif/AI-Practical-Tasks-2024-2025/week-1/Readme.md

 <b><i>Note: Should not use libraries to perform main goals</i></b>

-# 3- Motion Detection Application
+# 3- Motion Capturing Application

 Design a program that uses the computer's camera to capture the views when there is motion by saving the pictures or clip videos, and highlight the areas where the movements happened